hukacode/blogging-tool/README.md

   +++ (or ---)
 ```

-- Automatically adding 2 spaces at the end of sentences on saving.
+- Automatically adding 2 spaces at the end of lines on saving.
 - Build table (with empty header)
 ```markdown
   ### Before